Angle Grinder Pre-Use Inspection Checklist: Stay Safe Every Time

 ensure safe power connections

-Making certain the power supply and cords are safe is essential for preventing electrical hazards when using your angle grinder.
-Follow this checklist to keep your workspace secure:
+Making sure the power supply and cords are in good shape is essential for avoiding electrical hazards when using your angle grinder.
+Follow this checklist to keep your workspace safe:

 • Inspect the power cord for fraying, cuts, or exposed wires.